Tell us about Northpower Stålhallar. What do you do?

 Can you talk about the space you are sitting in and its design in SketchUp?
 We’d love to take a virtual tour.

 When you walk through the entrance, you have a view of our manufacturing unit.
 Everything made in there is designed in SketchUp.
 You can see the steel being welded together.
 Northpower Stålhallar builds steel halls so our building is, of course, built with a steel frame.

 From the lobby, you can access the saunas (it’s a must in Sweden).
 There’s also a lunchroom, where we all sit and have lunch together.
 You can take the elevator up and that’s where we have our offices.
 When you come up, you’ll see a big open lounge area with sofas and TVs where you can sit and relax while waiting for a meeting.
 We also have table tennis, billiards, and an exercise room.
-We modelled the whole thing in SketchUp.
+We modeled the whole thing in SketchUp.
 The painters were painting the designs exactly from the model.
 All of the furniture is inside the model too.
-This office is exact to the millimetre of its SketchUp model.
+This office is exact to the millimeter of its SketchUp model.

 Walk us through a project lifecycle.
 How does SketchUp impact this?

-In a typical project, our customer will have some idea of what they want to build.
+In a typical project, our customers will have some idea of what they want to build.
 We sit with customers and discuss their needs.
 Our team will draw an initial idea live in SketchUp.
 We get a sense of the size of the space and we say, “Do you want a wall here or here?
 Do you need a window here or here?”
 That’s the best thing you can do with SketchUp—we decide everything directly and very quickly.
 If the client has a good sense of what they want, you can draw and deliver this initial idea in a couple of hours.
 It’s super.